Mario Benjamín Menéndez

 Mario Benjamin Menéndez (3 April 1930 – 18 September 2015) was the Argentine governor of the Falklands during the 1982 Argentine occupation of the islands.
 He also served in the Argentine Army.
-Menéndez surrendered Argentine forces to Britain during the Falklands War.
+Menéndez surrendered Argentine forces to British armed forces during the Falklands War.

 Early life

 Menéndez attended the national military college.
 As a full colonel serving in the 5th Infantry Brigade, he participated between July 1975 and January 1976 in Operativo Independencia, a counter-insurgency campaign against the People's Revolutionary Army operating in Tucumán Province.
 He later commanded the 6th Mountain Brigade in Neuquén Province.
 In March 1982, Menéndez (according to historian Max Hastings and columnist Simon Jenkins) was a general in the Argentine Army, and the commander of the Buenos Aires first corps.

-According to his memoirs, Menéndez was in fact a member of the Military Committee in Buenos Aires that addressed the Argentine president on a weekly basis on a range of issues, including foreign diplomacy, military training and the military budget.
+According to his memoirs, Menéndez was also a member of the Military Committee in Buenos Aires that addressed the Argentine president on a weekly basis on a range of issues, including foreign diplomacy, military training and the military budget.